Judge allows a second accuser to testify at Cosby sex assault trial

 She worked as an assistant for one of Cosby's agents in the 1990s and said she became friends with him, according to prosecutors.
 She said Cosby invited her to lunch in 1996 to discuss her career, but instead forced her to swallow a pill before sexually assaulting her while she drifted in and out of consciousness.

 Evidence of "prior bad acts" is typically disallowed to avoid unfairly prejudicing jurors.
-But prosecutors can be permitted to introduce such evidence if it shows a clear pattern of behaviour.
+But prosecutors can be permitted to introduce such evidence if it shows a clear pattern of behavior.

 "This ruling is important as the jury will now be allowed to assess evidence that is relevant to establishing a common plan, scheme and design of sexual abuse and an absence of mistake by the defendant," Kevin Steele, the county's district attorney, said in a statement.